dstackai/dstack/docs/docs/concepts/dev-environments.md

 # Dev environments

-Before submitting a task or deploying a model, you may want to run code interactively.
-Dev environments allow you to do exactly that.
+Before scheduling a task or deploying a model, you may want to run code interactively.
+Dev environments allow you to provision a remote machine set up with your code and favorite IDE with just one command.

-You specify the required environment and resources, then run it. `dstack` provisions the dev environment in the configured backend and enables access via your desktop IDE.

-## Define a configuration
+## Configuration

 First, create a YAML file in your project folder.
 Its name must end with `.dstack.yml` (e.g. `.dstack.yml` or `dev.dstack.yml` are both acceptable).